bocchino/AppleCore/README.md

   - `-native`

     Generate 6502 code that calls into the AVM runtime, instead of interpreted AVM code.
-The result should be to increase execution speed about 2x, and increase code size about 3x.
+This should increase execution speed about 2x, and increase code size about 3x.

   - `-origin=OR`